How To Become A Great Classic Rock Guitar Player

 - Muting excess noise

 Guitar Phrasing - this skill allows you to play guitar with emotion.
 Phrasing refers to playing every note in your guitar licks and solos as expressively as you can.
 The better your phrasing, the more emotion and feeling you can put into your lead guitar playing.
 Every note you play must be phrased in the most emotional way possible.
-No note should be taken for granted (whether you play slow or fast).
+No note should be taken for granted.

 Lead guitar phrasing is the single most important skill you can develop as a guitar player.
 This guide shows you how to play lead guitar with feeling.

-Aural Skills (Ear Training) - Training your ear is crucial for every musical style (including classic rock).
+Aural Skills (Ear Training) - Training your ear is crucial for every musical style (including classic rock guitar).
 This skill helps you play the music you hear in your head on your guitar, so you can:

-- write better classic rock guitar solos (and write them faster)
+- write better classic rock guitar playing licks

 - write your own cool songs